CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-Trunk.markdown

 ## The past and the why

-Many have asked “why doesn’t CocoaPods have a simple way to publish new pods, like RubyGems and NPM etc have?”, so let’s shine some light on that.
+Many have asked “why doesn’t CocoaPods have a simple way to publish new Pods, like RubyGems and NPM etc have?”, so let’s shine some light on that.

 Arguably, configuring a black-box such as Xcode and getting native code to be compiled for various platforms, deployment targets, and architectures to build and the permutations thereof is way harder than what RubyGems, NPM, and the likes have to do.
 Obviously this is a huge benefit of scripting languages, which (often) do not need to deal with these seemingly arcane workflows.